Best Business Broadband Suppliers: Vodafone Vs XLN

 New customer incentives often cinch the deal.
 Incentives often take the form of vouchers and account credit, but there is no limit to what suppliers can offer interested customers.

 Lots of the best business broadband suppliers on the market create incentives for domestic customers.
 Unfortunately, many suppliers do not offer the same incentives for business customers.
-Virgin is just one of the connectivity giants that rely on their reputation for new business.
+Virgin is just one of the connectivity giants that rely on its reputation for new business.

 BT does have a deal for new customers.
 Whilst it might not be an incentive, it does allow business owners to save £168 on Fibre 38.
 This brings the price of the package down to £22.95 a month.
 The offer ends on the 8th of May 2022.